-On the other hand, I love to travel, though the high cost of housing limits the number and length of trips we can take.
-So I was intrigued by a notion that has sprung up in several forms over the last few years: selling cruise ship cabins as condos.
-Roughly speaking, the sales pitch is that for just a bit more money than you’d pay for a luxury condo, you can travel the world in style without leaving home—or spending extra on airfare and hotel accommodations.
-In other words, if you were thinking about buying a condo anyway, if you like to travel, and if your work and lifestyle don’t tie you to a particular location, you can have your cake and eat it too.
+On the other hand, we love to travel, so I was intrigued by a notion that was all the rage in the mid-2000s: selling cruise ship cabins as condos.
+Roughly speaking, the sales pitch was that for just a bit more money than you’d pay for a luxury condo, you could travel the world in style without leaving home—or spending extra on airfare and hotel accommodations.
+In other words, if you were thinking about buying a condo anyway, if you like to travel, and if your work and lifestyle didn’t tie you to a particular location, you could have your cake and eat it too.

-I oversimplify, of course.
+Living full-time in a cabin on a cruise ship isn’t quite as simple as buying an expensive condo.
 For one thing, your average working middle-class couple—an ideal target market for a conventional condo—might run into difficulties living on a ship beyond merely paying for it.
-Most jobs require employees to show up at a particular location, for instance, and a ship could be less than ideal if you’ve got school-aged children.
+Most jobs require employees to show up at a particular location, for instance, and a ship could be highly problematic if you’ve got school-aged children, as we do.
 So retirees and the excessively rich are among those most likely to purchase a condo on a ship.
 On the other hand, living aboard a ship for a month or two at a time is well within the means of many ordinary, working citizens, and in some cases one can buy fractional ownership of a cabin—very much like a timeshare.
 Even those who purchase a cabin outright generally maintain land-based homes as well, and spend only a few months of the year on the ship.

 When I say “cabin,” by the way, don’t think I’m talking about an ordinary ship’s cabin—as in a smaller and less comfortable hotel room.
-On the contrary, the homes you can buy on a ship range from simple studios to expansive penthouse suites with four bedrooms, four and a half baths, sweeping verandahs, and every conceivable amenity.
+On the contrary, the homes you can buy on a ship range from simple studios to expansive suites with three bedrooms, sweeping verandahs, and every conceivable amenity.
 Most units have kitchens, though of course you’ll be somewhat limited in where you can shop for groceries.
 But naturally each ship has numerous restaurants as well, so you needn’t do your own cooking at all.

 A Titanic Investment

-As of 2006, only one residential cruise ship is already sailing the seven seas: a ship called The World, which launched from Norway in 2002.
-Several of its units are still available—with prices ranging from US$825,000 to $7 million, plus a 6% annual fee to cover maintenance, utilities, landing privileges on the ship’s helipad, and so forth.
-If you’re not ready to commit to ownership, you can rent a unit for anywhere from $1,200 to $4,200 per night.
+The first residential cruise ship to set said is called The World, and it launched from Norway in 2002.
+Although no prices are currently listed—the cabins are presumably all sold, though occasional turnover is inevitable—the last time I checked, prices ranged from US$825,000 to $7 million, plus a 6% annual fee to cover maintenance, utilities, landing privileges on the ship’s helipad, and so forth.
+Some units could also be rented for anywhere from $1,200 to $4,200 per night.
 The ship features the usual luxuries, such as a casino, a theater, upscale restaurants, and a spa.
 Unlike ordinary cruise ships, The World typically spends two to five days in each port, giving tenants plenty of time to explore the world off the ship.
 The itinerary changes each year.